Axel Springer: From Hörzu to Bild and Die Welt

 After the war, in 1946, Springer founded his own publishing company, Axel Springer GmbH, in Hamburg publishing the radio (and later TV) listings magazine Hörzu.
-Never having worn a uniform (thanks to asthma and diabetes) or been a member of the Nazi party, Springer was able to obtain from the British occupation authorities a license to run a newspaper.
+Never having worn a uniform (thanks to asthma and diabetes) or been a member of the Nazi party (from which, by virtue of his marriage to Martha Meyer, he would have been excluded), Springer was able to obtain from the British occupation authorities a license to run a newspaper.
 His first daily was the Hamburger Abendblatt.
 Competing in Hamburg with the five other dailies, Springer offered a paper he described as "geared to the underdog and the little man", and perfected a formula he launched on the national market in 1952 with Bild Zeitung.